 It can be a very testing experience bringing a puppy into your house.
 One of the most distressing and frustrating times during a young cockapoo puppy’s life in its new home is bedtime.
-While some dogs seem to settle just fine, others can be a little bit more dramatic.
-How then do you deal with a cockapoo that won’t stop crying at night?
-The first thing you need to do is take a deep breath and calm down because taking an aggressive or frustrated approach will only distress your dog more.
+While some dogs seem to settle just fine, others can be slightly more dramatic.
+How, then do you deal with a cockapoo that won’t stop crying at night?
+You first need to take a deep breath and calm down because taking an aggressive or frustrated approach will only distress your dog more.

-In the following post we have put together a list of some great suggestions to try that could help your cockapoo settle at night and stop crying at bedtime.
+In the following post, we have put together a list of some great suggestions that could help your cockapoo settle at night and stop crying at bedtime.

 Tips for Bedtime Training

-As we said, you need to be relaxed and understand that there is actually no real right way or wrong way to do this.
-There are just whatever works as the best way for you, your family, your household and, obviously, your cockapoo.
-Some people will prefer to have their dog sleeping downstairs, while others will be happy for their cockapoo to curl up on their bed.
-All these options are fine.
-Before we look at different suggestions for settling a crying cockapoo, you must remember what you have on your hands.
+As we said, you need to be relaxed and understand that there is no real right way or wrong way to do this.
+Whatever works is the best way for you, your family, your household and, obviously, your cockapoo.
+Some people prefer having their dog sleep downstairs, while others will be happy for their cockapoo to curl up on their bed.
+All these options are acceptable.
+Before considering different suggestions for settling a crying cockapoo, remember what you have on your hands.

 Why Cockapoos Cry and Find it Hard to Settle